jeeneo/rootless-viperfx/readme.md

 1. A system pipe for audio for all your Audio (only what you play in the VM gets piped)
 2. Rooting/reflashing your device

+## Limitations
+1. Only audio played inside the VM will be filtered (hopefully obvious)
+2. If you use local files, your music library has to be moved to `/SharedFolder` in your Internal storage, external storage isn't supported.
+This is an app limitation.
+You could probably edit the APK to support external storage but that's outside the scope of this guide.

 Instructions:

 1. Download and install Virtual Master apk from release